micahriggan/blog/todo/blogging-from-github/template.md

 ## Wrapping it all up
-Using hercule is a life saver, because now I can break my post into multiple files, and then recombine them.
+Using hercule is awesome, because now I can break my post into multiple files, and then recombine them.

 One interesting usecase I've found for this, is breaking the header into it's own file, and then using it again in my toplevel readme.